JaykishanJ/Drug-development_D/README.md

 Upon executing these command inputs, the outcome was as shown in the picture above.

 ## Calculate molecular fingerprints (@WumiAO, @kheira)
+The ligand SMILES files was labelled using Replace and Concatenate tools which give us 14 molecules with a clear table, the output was renamed as "Labelled compound library"

+The labelled compound library was used to do fingerprinting using Babel FP2 fingerprints and it was renamed as "Fingerprints".

 ## Cluster molecules using molecular fingerprint